johanneshilden/lets-parse/json-combinator/README.md

     ...
 ```

-Now going back to the characters accepted by `validChar` and looking at the specification, a *valid character* here is one of
+Now going back to the characters accepted by `validChar`.
+Looking at the specification, we see that a *valid character* here is one of

 1. `\` followed by any of `"`, `\`, `/`, `b`, `f`, `n`, `r`, or `t`;
 2. a Unicode escape sequence; or